back-to/liveproxy/docs/install.rst

   .. note::

-    Install python-streamlink_0.12.1.2_all.ipk as the last package
+    Install python-streamlink and python-liveproxy as the last packages

   .. hint::